cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 * a more complete series of attempts to extract Json from a fetched response, including how to make narrowing easy.

 We'll cover what we can in today's class session, but please read over the livecode too.
 I leave comments to try and make the livecode a good supplemental resource.

+## Classes in TypeScript

+If you want to use `class`es in TypeScript, you may.
+I'd suggest reading the documentation [here](https://www.typescriptlang.org/docs/handbook/2/classes.html).